tidyverse/readr/cran-comments.md

 The impetus for this release is a CRAN request to regenerate Rd files to support HTML manuals.
+Also eliminating non-API calls that are generating a NOTE.

 There are no significant internal nor user-facing changes, so I have not run revdep checks.